 Getting Brexit-ready: the lessons we learned at DPD

-For the last 48 years, it has been as easy to ship a parcel from Birmingham to Berlin as from Birmingham to Bolton.
+For the last 48 years, it has was as easy to ship a parcel from Birmingham to Berlin as from Birmingham to Bolton.
 Not any more.
 This all changed six weeks ago, following the UK’s withdrawal from the EU Single Market and Customs Union.

-As we, and our customers, grappled with new rules and new IT platforms to tackle customs clearance, it meant that 20% of parcels had incorrect or incomplete data and had to be held in our network (a figure that has now dropped to 5%).
+As we, and our customers, grappled with new rules and new IT platforms to tackle customs clearance, it meant that 20% of parcels had incorrect or incomplete data and had to be held in our network (a figure that dropped to 5%).

 Next, delays and congestion hit us at UK ports.
 Within days, the backlog in our system meant we had to pause our road services to the EU and Ireland for the first time in living memory.
-Not a decision we took lightly, given that we are part of DPD Group’s massive European road network connecting 900 sites across 30 countries.
+Not a decision we took lightly, given that we were part of DPD Group’s massive European road network connecting 900 sites across 30 countries.

 Brexit – a bigger mountain to climb than Covid

 In fact, if you’d asked me last June whether anything could be as challenging as adapting to Covid-19, I’d have said “No”.